Review Types of Elections

 A slate of independent candidates for presidential elector may be nominated by nominating petition or may qualify by the payment of a qualifying fee.
 The period for filing such qualifying fee shall begin on the third Tuesday in July and shall end at 4:30 p.m. on the first Friday following the third Tuesday in August of each year in which a presidential election is to be held.
 An independent candidate for presidential elector may be registered to vote with or without a declaration of party affiliation.
 Learn more about independent candidates for president.

 A petition for recall is limited to the request that an election be called and held in the voting area for the purpose of recalling a public officer.
 No recall petition may be submitted for certification to or accepted for certification by the registrar of voters or any other official if less than six months remain in the term of office.
 Learn more about recall elections.

 The series of presidential primary elections held in each state and territory is part of the nominating process of presidential elections.
 Participation in a primary is governed by rules established by the Republican and Democratic state parties, or any other political party with 40,000 or more electors registered.
 The last presidential preference primary in Louisiana was held on the third Saturday after the first Tuesday in March in 2012 and will be held every fourth year thereafter.

 Each elector voting in such election may vote only for a candidate who is affiliated with the same party as the elector, except that the state central committee of a recognized political party may allow in its bylaws, electors who are not affiliated with any political party to cast a vote on the ballot of such recognized political party.
-Typically in Louisiana the Republican Party closes their presidential primary to voters registered as Republicans.
-Democrats, however, more often open their primary and allow unaffiliated voters to participate.

 Visit the U.S. National Archives and Records Administration/Federal Register website to learn how the votes are cast by the Electoral College for presidential elections.